nendix/todopher-web/README.md

 - Inline updates without page reloads using HTMX
 - Responsive and clean UI with custom CSS styling
 - Go backend using the Gin framework for fast and efficient request handling
-- Uses MySQL for storing todos
+- Uses MySQL for storing todos data

 ## Tech Stack
 ### Backend: